 A nice result, or what?
 And besides this pattern gives a really good opportunity to use up leftover yarn.

-This project is easy to complete, and it gives you an opportunity to use som scrap yarn.
-And besides, who doesn’t need a new headband from time to time?
-This one is worked in round and can easily be adjusted to desired measurements.
+This is a quick knit project that is easy to make.
+You will be able to complete it in no time, and it gives you a good opportunity to use scrap yarn.
+And besides, who does not need a new headband now and then?
+This one is worked in the round and can easily be adjusted to desired measurements.

-To make a headband like this you need sports weight yarn, approximately 50 grams, and a 4 mm needle.
+To make a headband like this you need sports weight yarn, approximately 50 grams and 100 metres, and a 4 mm needle.

 Cast on 88 stitches and work ribbing K2 P2 for 15 cm.
-Cast off and fasten threads.
-That’s all.
-The headband is finished.
+Bind off and weave in ends.
+That is all!
+Your new headband is finished.

-Adjust the with by adding or subtracting stitches.
-The number of stitches must be divisible with four, which means that you will have to add or subtract 4 and 4 to the number stated in the paragraph over.
+Adjust the width by adding or subtracting stitches.
+The number of stitches must be divisible with four, which means that you will have to add or subtract 4 stitches at a time, to the number stated in the paragraph over.
 To adjust the length, you will have to knit shorter or longer than stated.
 Both adjustments will affect how much yarn you will need.

 To see more designs from Aud B, visit the online shop at audb.no.
 And for more inspiration, stay tuned to this blog and check it out.

 On a sweater for example.
 Figure out if there is enough yarn of same dye lot to knit two sleeves of it.
 And if not, you might want to place it as a stripe on the yoke or the body.
 Or maybe you want to make something smaller?

 Here is a tip for a hat.
 This hat is knitted with two different blue colours, one grey, and for the white part it is used three different dye lots.